ethersphere/storage-incentives/docs/STAKING.md

 #### freezeDeposit(owner, time)

+Requires `REDISTRIBUTOR_ROLE` and `whenNotPaused`.

 - Extends `freezeUntilBlock` to at least `block.number + time` (monotonic — never shortened)
+- If the account has no stake and no queue: records account-level freeze only and emits `AccountFreezeExtended`
-- Calls `_applyReadyUpdates` first: a **matured** withdrawal at queue head on an **unfrozen** account can pay out in the same tx before the new freeze applies
+- Otherwise calls `_applyReadyUpdates` first: a **matured** withdrawal at queue head on an **unfrozen** account can pay out in the same tx before the new freeze applies
 - While frozen: `nodeEffectiveStake` is 0; further due withdrawals are blocked
-- Emits `StakeFrozen` when committed stake exists; otherwise `AccountFreezeExtended` for account-only freeze
+- Emits `StakeFrozen` when committed stake remains after applying ready updates

 ### Admin functions